Medication-Assisted Treatment

 Upon entering treatment, a client will receive an intake evaluation from a mental health professional.

-This evaluation will help in determining if MAT is the correct path for you.
+This evaluation will help determine if MAT is the correct path for you.

 The goals of the evaluation are to adequately diagnose a substance use disorder, determine the severity of the addiction the client is facing, and assess for the possibility of a co-occurring mental health disorder.